mohamed154salah/NagwaTask/front-task/README.md

 - clone the project using `git clone https ://github.com/mohamed154salah/NagwaTask.git`
 - cd into the front-task directory
 - run `npm install` to install the dependencies
+- the backend is running on `http://localhost:8000` so make sure to run the backend first
+- run `npm run test` to run the tests
 - run `npm run dev` to run the project
 - open `http://localhost:5173` to open the project